cbaggers/tables/what-does-winning-look-like.md

 The user see the change that needs to be made to untangle the connections.

 After fixing the respective queries, the user removes the initial column they were interested in and recompiles.
-The system accepts makes the change.
+The system accepts and makes the change.

 # S1